Ale6prog/Homologous_hg38/README.md

 ### Generate masked alignments and raw VCF

 This function will extract reads in the homologous regions and re-align them to the masked reference sequence.
 Subsequently it will call variants with a sensitive method.
 The sample name is an identifier of choice.
 The alignment filepath is the full path of the CRAM/BAM file of your sample of interest which is stored on your machine.
+The BAM file must have been done with the same genome of reference as the one given by the program!

 ```
 perl Chameleolyser.pl --GenerateMaskedAlignmentAndVcf --WORKING_DIR=<WORKING_DIRECTORY> --SAMPLE_NAME=<SAMPLE_NAME> --ALIGNMENT_FP=<ALIGNMENT_FP> --NR_OF_THREADS=<NR_OF_THREADS>